women’s rights activist and soon to be women’s rights lawyer

 Anyone who is victimized by sexual assault or sexual harassment should collect as much evidence as they can, and go to the hospital right away, even photographs of physical harm if possible will help and telling the doctor what happened.
 Sometimes women don't think logically when raped or in other such situations.
 It’s understandable that women who are sexually assaulted by someone they know, may not act immediately as it takes time to process the emotions and see someone as the perpetrator who was just someone they trusted, but it’s important to document things and decide later.

 Jade’s case was perhaps even more traumatizing, due to the context in which it took place.
-Her perpetrator initially told her that his alternative lifestyle was in his past and that he agreed monogamy was better; however, it wasn’t, so not only was she scarred by the sexual violence he liked to perpetrate on women, but struggled emotionally with the lifestyle he lured into, which she knew nothing about prior, since she was traditional.
-Many women were misled and were engaged in unprotected sex with her perpetrator.
+Her perpetrator had malicious, deceitful intent from the start, and had limited respect for the rights of women, initially told her in texts that his alternative sexual lifestyle was in his past and that he agreed monogamy was better; however, it wasn’t, so not only was she scarred by the sexual violence he liked to perpetrate on women, but struggled emotionally with the lifestyle he lured into, which she knew nothing about prior, since she was traditional.
+Many women were misled and were engaging in unprotected sex with her perpetrator.
+Prior to intimacy, he agreed they would be exclusive and he would delete his dating app, stating she could feel 100% safe with him.
+After intimacy, he revealed he preferred being polyamorous.
+Jade, struggling with abandonment, forced herself to accept the toxic relationship, but it was later discovered that he was always polyamorous and had a woman living in his basement whom was under the belief she was his life partner and in love, from before he met Jade.
+Her perpetrator even admitted on video, that he never liked Jade, even while he was dating her and pretending to like her.

 There are many positive changes being made in the system as though.
 Crowns have stopped the use of text messages sent before or after sexual assaults, from being entered as evidence, because often times women want to hold on or see their perpetrators again, to legitimize what happened; however, this does not minimize the low self esteem and mental health issues the abuse causes.
 Some women even stay with abusive partners for many years.
 According to some Ontario Crown’s, Women who are victims may think; “if he likes me, maybe he didn’t rape me.”